valydumitru01/GLESC/README.md

 ---

-## 3. OPENGL `<a name ="opengl"></a>`
+## 3. OpenGL <a name ="opengl"></a>

 The **Open Graphics Library (OpenGL)** is a specification of various operations (functions) that facilite the rendering and manipulation of images, and other graphical niceties on our displays.
-The functions and the specification as a whole is maintain by the Khronos Group; a body of various industry experts, GPU manufactors, and related companies that collaborate to continually improve upon the capabilties of OpenGL -and the core requirements that supporting hardware should implement.
+The functions and the specification as a whole is maintained by the Khronos Group; a body of various industry experts, GPU manufactors, and related companies that collaborate to continually improve upon the capabilities of OpenGL -and the core requirements that supporting hardware should implement.
 The key word there is 'should'.

-As OpenGL is **NOT** actually a set of classes/libaries or Application Programming Interfaces (APIs), it falls upon the Graphics Card Manufactors to implement the defined requirements i.e. they create the libraries, and classes that help you to run your favourite games via software called drivers.
+As OpenGL is **NOT** actually a set of classes/libraries or Application Programming Interfaces (APIs), it falls upon the Graphics Card Manufactors to implement the defined requirements i.e. they create the libraries, and classes that help you to run your favorite games via software called drivers.
 Installing these drivers will allow you to access core OpenGL functuality, and any further extensions to the specification which were supported by your Graphics card at the time of release.

 ---

-## 4. GLEW `<a name ="glm"></a>`
+## 4. GLEW <a name ="glm"></a>

 The OpenGL Extension Wrangler Library.
 GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.